redwoodjs/redwood/docs/docs/deploy/baremetal.md

 6. `yarn pm2 restart [service]` - restarts the serving process(es)

 ### First run lifecycle
-If the `--first-run` flag is specified step 6. aboce will be skipped and the following commands will run instead:
+If the `--first-run` flag is specified step 6. above will be skipped and the following commands will run instead:
   - `yarn pm2 start [service]` - starts the serving process(es)
   - `yarn pm2 save` - saves the running services to the deploy users config file for future startup.
 See `First Deploy - Starting on Reboot` for further information